Chile: Aysén & Patagonia

 What are the accommodations on this adventure?

 We will be spending our nights split between a variety of accommodations.
 For the six nights we camp in the wilderness Modern Adventure provides expedition quality double-occupancy tents, as well as group-sized tarp shelters for enjoying meals in.
 Not only does including the finest equipment make camp life more comfortable, it also ensure we have all the necessary gear to stay safe and comfortable on our trip.
-In addition to camping, we stay at hotels and fully kitted domes as we backpack through the beautiful Chilean landscapes.
+In addition to camping, we stay at cozy mountain lodges and hotels as we backpack through the beautiful Chilean landscapes.

 Who is going on this trip?

 Each departure is limited to 14 people, plus our trekking team and Modern Adventure trip leader.
-This trip is recommended for travelers aged 20 and above who are in good health and have some experience with backpacking.
+This trip is recommended for travelers aged 18 and above who are in good health and have some experience with backpacking.
 You can expect to be joined by a variety of guest including couples, friends traveling together and solo travelers.
-We’ll also be joined by local backpacking guides, porters, and a Modern Adventure Trip Leader.
+We’ll also be joined by local backpacking guides, porters, and a Modern Adventure trip leader.

 What if I am a solo traveler?

-Prices are based on double occupancy – if you would like to be paired up with a roommate you should choose ‘Single: Willing to Share’ at check out.
-Modern Adventure will pair you up with a roommate of the same gender to share tent and lodge accommodations.
-If you are a solo traveler and want to have your own accommodations, a supplement will apply at checkout – these spots are very limited due to the type of accommodations on our adventure and are available on a first-come, first-serve basis (see our Terms and Conditions for full details).
+Prices are based on double occupancy.
+If you are a solo traveler and want to have your own accommodations, a $1,000 supplement will apply at checkout – these spots are very limited due to the type of accommodations on our adventure and are available on a first-come, first-serve basis (see our Terms and Conditions for full details).
 Please note that all single rooms at the Terra Luna in Chile Chico are inside the main lodge; there are no single accommodations in the Terra Luna domes.